Rail transport in Angola: Transversal Norte-Sul (North-South transversal)

 This central north–south line of 896 km in length would start at Uíge, from the planned Congo railway going south from there via Negage, Camabatela, Luinga, and Calandula to Malanje, the current end point of the Luanda railway, and then from there further south via Cangandala, Mussende, Calussinga, Andulo, and Cuhinga to Kuito, where it would connect with the existing Benguela railway, and from there via Chitambo and Cuvango, where it would connect with the existing Moçâmedes railway and the planned new line to Oshikango in Namibia.
 A feasibility study is pending.

 Interconnection of the three historic lines

-This new line of 589 km would start as an extension of the existing Dondo branch of the Luanda railway, and go south via Quibala and Waco Kungo to Huambo, connecting there to the existing Benguala railway, continuing further south via Cuima to Cuvango, where it would connect, like the Transversal Norte-Sul, to the existing Moçâmedes railway and the planned new line to Oshikango in Namibia.
+This new line of 589 km would start as an extension of the existing Dondo branch of the Luanda railway, and go south via Quibala and Waco Kungo to Huambo, connecting there to the existing Benguela railway, continuing further south via Cuima to Cuvango, where it would connect, like the Transversal Norte-Sul, to the existing Moçâmedes railway and the planned new line to Oshikango in Namibia.
 A feasibility study is pending.

 This line would create a direct rail link from the capital Luanda to Angola's second city Huambo and to Namibia.

 Implementation

-Speaking to the press in July 2012, on the occasion of the coming opening of the reconstructed CFB line to Luena, the director of the INCFA, Júlio Bango Joaquim, said that the construction of new lines would begin as soon as the three historic lines are operational in their full length.
-He placed the direct link to Zambia, bypassing the DRC, on top of the priority list, the link to Namibia coming next.
+In April 2023 the Angolan government confirmed funding to build a new 260km railway from Luena on the Benguela Railway to Saurimo, the capital of Lunda Sul province.
+The project includes eleven bridges and eight railway stations and construction began in January 2026, expected to take five years.